 New Zealand’s economy is expected to grow at an annual pace of 3.7 percent over 2014.
-Global financial conditions remain very accommodative and are reflected in low interest rates, narrow risk spreads, and low financial market volatility.
-Economic growth among New Zealand’s trading partners has eased slightly in the first half of 2014, but this appears to be due to temporary factors.
+Global financial conditions remain very accommodative and are reflected in low interest rates, narrow risk spreads, and low volatility across a range of asset markets.
+Accommodative financial conditions are supporting a moderate rate of global growth, albeit uneven across regions.

 New Zealand’s economic growth continues to be supported by increasing construction activity and ongoing strength in consumption and business investment.
 A high level of net immigration is adding to domestic demand as well as productive capacity.
 Economic growth is projected to moderate in response to recent commodity price declines and the impact of policy tightening.
 The high exchange rate continues to restrain growth in the traded sectors.